jaimanm/puzzle-solver/README.md

 # puzzle-solver
-Preliminary idea is to use a picture of a single empty space in a puzzle and pictures of all the remaining pieces to find the one with the right shape.
+The preliminary idea is to use a picture of a single empty space in a puzzle and pictures of all the remaining pieces to find the one with the right shape.

 Steps: